lowRISC/sonata-software/doc/exploring-cheriot-rtos.md

 ## Building an upstream CHERIoT RTOS example

 The examples in [`cheriot-rtos/examples`](../cheriot-rtos/examples) provide a nice tour of the different ways compartments can interact.
-These can be built by pointing xmake to the example one wants to build, as shown below.
+These can be built by pointing xmake to the example one wants to build, as shown below:

 ```sh
 # Run from the root of the sonata-software repository
 xmake -P cheriot-rtos/examples/05.sealing/
 ```

-### Where's my UF2
+### Where's my UF2?

 If you've followed the '[running software on the FPGA]' guide, you'll expect UF2 files as part of the build artefacts but these aren't automatically created in the [`cheriot-rtos`][] repository.
 Thankfully, this repository includes a `./scripts/elf-to-uf2.sh` script that converts an ELF into a firmware a UF2 file.